What are rates and ratios? How do rate and ratios problems differ? Hint: Not that much.

 (E) 5:15 pm

 3) An importer wants to purchase N high quality cameras from Germany and sell them in Japan.
 The cost in Germany of each camera is E euros.
-He will sell them in Japan at Y yen, which will bring in a profit, given that the exchange rate is C yen per euro.
-Given the exchange rate of D US dollars per euro, which of the following represents his profit in dollars?
+He will sell them in Japan at Y yen per camera, which will bring in a profit, given that the exchange rate is C yen per euro.
+Given the exchange rate of D US dollars per euro, and given that profit = (revenue) – (cost), which of the following represents his profit in dollars?

 4) Machine A and machine B process the same work at different rates.
 Machine C processes work as fast as Machines A & B combined.
 Machine D processes work three times as fast as Machine C; Machine D’s work rate is also exactly four times Machine B’s rate.
 Assume all four machines work at fixed unchanging rates.
 If Machine A works alone on a job, it takes 5 hours and 40 minutes.
 If all four machines work together on the same job simultaneously, how long will it take all of them to complete it?